backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

   <img src="/images/HPI_imgs/HPI_linegraph.png">
 </p>

 The graph above is not exactly ideal; it's so detailed that it's hard to see anything besides the obvious correlation between the counties.
-However, notice the increasing variation after the '08 recession as the HPI curves begin to uncluster.
-This is what we will focus on.
+However, notice how the curves begin to uncluster after the '08 recession.
+This is what we want to focus on.

 # Creating Visualizations
 The Great Recession 'officially' ended in June of 2009, but as you can tell from the graph, the housing market continued to suffer.
-In the following lines of code, the dataframe is altered to only include years of post-recession recovery.
+I want to know when the housing markets began recovering, and then use that as the new starting date.

 ```python